The Bing Crosby Information

 the Bluebird Sings.”

 Road to Singapore—1940 (black & white).
-A Paramount
+A Paramount Picture

-Picture directed by Victor Schertzinger starring Bing Crosby, Bob Hope, Dorothy
+directed by Victor Schertzinger starring Bing Crosby,

-“Captain Custard,” “Too Romantic,” and “Sweet Potato Piper.”
+Songs include: “Captain Custard,” “Too Romantic,” and “Sweet Potato Piper.”

 If I Had My Way—1940 (black & white).
-A Universal Picture
+A Universal

-directed by David Butler starring Bing Crosby, Gloria Jean, Charles Winninger,
+Picture directed by David Butler starring Bing Crosby, Gloria Jean, Charles Winninger, and El Brendel.
+Songs

-and El Brendel.
-Songs include: “Meet the Sun Halfway,” “I Haven’t Time to Be a
+include: “Meet the Sun Halfway,” “I Haven’t Time to Be a Millionaire,” “If I

 Rhythm on the River—1940 (black & white).
 A Paramount

-Picture directed by Victor Schertzinger starring Bing Crosby, Mary Martin,
+Picture directed by Victor Schertzinger starring Bing

-Basil Rathbone, and Oscar Levant.
-Songs include: “Rhythm on the River,” “Only
+Levant.
+Songs include: “Rhythm on the River,” “Only Forever,” “What Would

-Forever,” “What Would Shakespeare Have Said,” “That’s for Me,” and “When the
+Shakespeare Have Said,” “That’s for Me,” and “When the Moon Comes over Madison

 Road to Zanzibar—1941 (black & white).
 A Paramount

-Picture directed by Victor Schertzinger starring Bing Crosby, Bob Hope, Dorothy
+Picture directed by Victor Schertzinger starring Bing

-Lamour, Una Merkel, and Eric Blore.
+Eric Blore.
 Songs include: “You Lucky People You,”

 “It’s Always You,” and “On the Road to Zanzibar (African Etude).”